MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-vision.md

 Cognitive Services provide four APIs you can use to process images or videos:

 ## Computer Vision API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/computer-vision-api" target="_blank">Computer Vision API</a> extracts rich information about images (such as objects or people), determines if the image contains mature or explicit content, and processes text (OCR) in images.
+The <a href="https://www.microsoft.com/cognitive-services/en-us/computer-vision-api" target="_blank">Computer Vision API</a> extracts rich information about images (such as objects or people), determines if the image contains mature or explicit content, and processes text (using OCR) in images.

 ## Emotion API
 The <a href="https://www.microsoft.com/cognitive-services/en-us/emotion-api" target="_blank">Emotion API</a> analyzes human faces and recognizes their emotion across eight possible categories of human emotions.